 join_tables¶

-This modules makes possible to display joined data on the data-sheet-page.
-At the moment it supports only simple LEFT JOINS on one equation.
+This module enables the display of joined data on the data-sheet page.
+At the moment, it supports only simple LEFT JOINS on one equation.

 Parameters: